dat3ngy/FuelPredictor/README.md

 Using node js libraries: express and cors

-For development, using node js library: nodemon
+For development, using node js library: nodemon, jest, and puppeteer